-The cost of repairing flood damage can set homeowners back thousands of dollars, which is why we provide reasonably priced flood damage insurance.
-But that’s not the only thing we have to offer.
-Our network of expert advisors throughout Leduc are always prepared to provide exceptional customer service and advice on your flood damage insurance.
+Flood damage can cost thousands of dollars for homeowners to repair, but our flood damage insurance is fairly priced.
+Yet that's not the only thing that sets us apart.
+With our network of advisors in Alberta and beyond, you can expect exceptional service and expert advice about flood insurance coverage.
 After all, this type of insurance is relatively new to Canada, so you need to know more than just the price on the quote.
-Work with us and you’ll discover how we put our members and communities first through the last 70 plus years as a co-operative.
+Work with us and find out why we've thrived as a co-operative for more than 70 years—always putting our members and communities first.

 As a responsible corporate citizen, we believe in balancing our economic, environmental and social priorities.
 In fact,